rithikasapparapu/rithikasapparapu.github.io/README.md

 - Engineered a multi-phase MIPS processor simulator with dual-level exclusive cache architecture (L1/L2), achieving competitive instruction throughput and high cache hit rates.

 ---

+## Achievements

+- Technical paper published on micro-services refactoring in the TCS Global TACTiCS conference, 2024
+- Received the "Exhibitor" award for outstanding presentation at TCS Tech Expo, 2023
+- Ranked in top 8.9% out of 160,000 candidates in JEE Advanced 2019
+- Ranked in top 1.8% out of 1,150,000 candidates in JEE Mains 2019

+---